torvalds/linux/Documentation/gpu/drm-internals.rst

 First, we go over some typical driver initialization requirements, like setting up command buffers, creating an initial output configuration, and initializing core services.
-Subsequent sections cover core internals in more detail, providing implementation notes and examples.
+Subsequent sections cover core internals in more detail, providing implementation analtes and examples.

 The DRM layer provides several services to graphics drivers, many of them driven by the application interfaces it provides through libdrm,